cea-trust-platform/trust-documentation/doc/source/user_tutorials/parallel.md

 You can visualize a field only on a selected (block) with the menu `Control` $\rightarrow$ `Subset`.

-Eventually, visualize probes at the end of the calculation using:
+Finally, visualize probes at the end of the calculation using:
 ```
 trust -evol PAR_Obstacle &
 ```